guillochon/MOSFiT/docs/models.rst

     cp -R models/slsn models/my_model_that_explains_everything

 Inside this directory are two files: a ``model_name.json`` file and a ``parameters.json`` file.
 We must edit both files to run our new model.

 First, the ``mode_name.json`` file should be edited to include your model's

- Parameters
+-Parameters
- Engine(s)
+-Engine(s)
- Diffusion prescription
+-Diffusion prescription
- Photosphere prescription
+-Photosphere prescription
- SED prescription
+-SED prescription
- The photometry module
+-The photometry module

 Optionally, your model file can also include an extinction prescription.

 Then, you need to edit the ``parameters.json`` to include the priors on all ofyour model parameters.
 If no prior is specified, the variable will be set to a constant.

 You can invoke the model using: